department-of-veterans-affairs/va.gov-team/products/facilities/facility-locator/research/user-research/screenreader-usability-study/research-findings-add-01.md

 ## Key Findings

+### 1. The homepage is difficult to use with screenreaders

-### 1. Different navigation methods produce inconsistent user experiences, page hierarchy and content perceptions of the VA.gov homepage.
+-   Different navigation methods produce inconsistent user experiences, page hierarchy and content perceptions of the VA.gov homepage. [see Case Study P1](#case-study-p1)

 -   Browsing by heading - A lack of heading level hierarchy creates an inaccurate and confusing representation of the content available on the homepage.
 The user hears that there is one H1 (Access and manage your VA benefits and health care).
 H2s are sometimes links and sometimes groups of links but there is no content categorization.
 A user hears that there are 80+ links but no way to know that over half of them are footer links that they might be able to ignore on a second listen.